 PILF has helped Moritz students work across the country, and in some instances, around the globe providing a variety of services to survivors of domestic violence, children of prisoners, victims of predatory lending, migrant farm workers, Native Americans, people with developmental disabilities, and others.

 PILF fellows have worked at a number of organizations, including Columbus Legal Aid, the Equal Justice Foundation, the American Civil Liberties Union, the Federal Reserve Bank, the Ohio Environmental Protection Agency, and the United Nations.

 In addition to raising awareness, PILF helps reduce inevitable financial barriers by offering fellowships to law students who accept low-paying or non-paying public interest positions during the summer.
 PILF summer fellowships are funded, in large part, by the proceeds of the annual PILF Auction, attended by hundreds of people who help raise thousands of dollars.
 PILF welcomes students from all backgrounds, political beliefs, and legal agendas who strive to utilize legal education to benefit under-served populations.

-The PILF Annual Live and Silent Auction took place on Thursday, March 3, 2016 at 6 pm in the Performance Hall at the Ohio Union.
-We raised a remarkable $40,000!
+The PILF Annual Live and Silent Auction will take place on Thursday March 8th, 2018 at 6 pm in the Performance Hall at the Ohio Union.
+Click here to purchase tickets.
 All Auction proceeds will fund Public Interest Fellowships, allowing Moritz students to seek rewarding public interest positions that serve the community and groups with limited access to legal services.
 We can’t wait to fund our Fellows!